Freccia IFV: Operational variants

 Vehicle used by the platoon commander.
 The base vehicle is the VBM da Combattimento (AIFV), equipped with a two-man Hitfist turret with a KBA 25 mm autocannon and the same C4 equipment as for the Veicolo Nucleo Comando is available in the armoured vehicle.

 Future variants

-The army plans to acquire 300 Freccia EVO, 120 of which in the Reconnaissance variant.
+The army plans to acquire 300 Freccia PLUS, 120 of which in the Reconnaissance variant.